TLABEGO/Calculator-App/README.md

-*This is a basic calculator App that was build using core Java and the Swing framework. below showing how the  calculator looks like in action.*
+*This is a basic calculator App that i built using core Java and the Swing framework.
+Some of the functions included in the calculator are
+*

+*The picture below shows how the calculator looks like in action.*
+a) Computing addition calculations
+b) Computing subtraction calculations
+c) Computing multiplicatin calculations
+b) Computing devision calculations

 ![](https://github.com/TLABEGO/Calculator-App/blob/master/sample.png)